Find out about tow-in surfing rules and safety equipment.

-- The person wears a kill switch lanyard on the wrist or attached to their lifejacket.
+- wear a kill switch lanyard on the wrist or attached to their lifejacket.

-- The tow-in surfing activities must not impede the safe passage or navigation of any craft and must give right of way to all other aquatic activities such as swimmers and paddle craft.
+- give right of way to all other aquatic activities such as swimmers and paddle craft.

-- A minimum distance of 50 metres from any other tow-in surfing activity is to be maintained, as well as a 200 metre distance from all other aquatic activities.
+- keep a minimum distance of 50 metres from any other tow-in surfing activity and 200 metres distance from all other aquatic activities.